Head to Quesnel for winter fun and Games

 Skiers enjoy the winter wonderland up at Hallis Lake Nordic Centre.

-Brenda Beatty, now vice president for the 2024 BC Winter Games, had this to say about why Quesnel was chosen for the games: "I love Quesnel, I’m really proud of my city and I feel most of the people who live here have that really great affection.
+Brenda Beatty, vice president for the 2024 BC Winter Games, had this to say about why Quesnel was chosen: "I love Quesnel, I’m really proud of my city and I feel most of the people who live here have that really great affection.
 Our winter recreational facilities are top-notch: Hallis Lake (cross-country skiing), Troll Ski Resort, amazing venues and the clubs are so organized and known for hosting really great, high calibre events.
 Everybody wants to be involved.

-Among the cool elements of the games this year, is a hosting partnershp between the local Indigenous community and the town.
-The games are known as the Lhtako Quesnel Winter Games, and have included board guidance from the Lhtako Dene, as well as cultural exchange opportunities for spectators and athletes during the games weekend.
+Last winter's Games made history for being a cooperative effort with the local Indigenous community.
+They were coined the Lhtako Quesnel Winter Games, and included board guidance from the Lhtako Dene, as well as cultural exchange opportunities for spectators and athletes during the games weekend.

 For some more local insights, ZenSeekers caught up with returning "expats" Bevin Thomson and her husband Mike.
 While Bevin grew up in Quesnel, the couple recently returned after years away, and spent some time getting reacquainted with winter in northern BC.